 Day 9: Venice, Italy

 Depart Ljubljana and head south towards Mestre, where the train curves to the left onto the three-mile causeway across the Venice Lagoon and into Venice Santa Lucia station, located on the Grand Canal.
 We say farewell to our train crew and transfer by boat to the five-star Hotel Danieli for a two-night stay.
-The hotel enjoys a spectacular location and is only a short stroll from St Mark’s Square, the Doge’s Palace and the Bridge of Sighs.
+The hotel enjoys a spectacular location and is only a short stroll from St. Mark’s Square, the Doge’s Palace, and the Bridge of Sighs.

 Day 10: Venice, Italy

 Venice is a truly captivating and romantic place; its unrivaled beauty takes away the breath of first time visitors and regulars alike.
 We have the opportunity to take a walking tour around the highlights of this spectacular city.
 Walk through the winding lanes beside the Grand Canal to St. Mark’s Square, which for 1,000 years was the heart of Venetian life.
 We also see St. Mark’s Basilica and stroll through the Rialto Market.
+A trip to Venice would not be complete without a gondola ride along Venice’s famous canals (we include a 30-minute gondola in the program).

 Day 11: Venice, Italy